ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 80-Notes.md

 [00:15:55.01]

 It support no std, so if you need frost in some embedded environment or something like that, you can do that.
-Just one server suite that does not support, which is ed448 and another small API changes, adjustments that since we're going to do a break-in release we might as well do those cleanups.
+Just one cypher suite that does not support, which is ed448 and another small API changes, adjustments that since we're going to do a break-in release we might as well do those cleanups.

 [00:16:20.04]